Memorial Day weekend during a pandemic: What to expect in Lancaster and beyond

 This year, however, Gov. Tom Wolf’s stay-at-home order to help stop the spread of COVID-19 put a halt to most plans in Lancaster County.

-While most of the county will be in the yellow “reopening” phase by Monday, Lancaster County remains officially in the red — despite Republican county leadership’s self-proclaimed move to yellow last Friday.
+While most of the state will be in the yellow “reopening” phase by Monday, Lancaster County remains officially in the red — despite Republican county leadership’s self-proclaimed move to yellow last Friday.

 Pools won’t open.